 *Source: A History of the Industrial Revolution, v1.0 to v4.0

 That is just one example of the potential of the new technology.
-Businesses are now often over flowing with data but struggling to format and centralise this data in to one version of the truth.
+Businesses are now often overflowing with data but struggling to format and centralise this data into one version of the truth.
 ERP, CRM, SCM, WMS and BI systems are too commonly implemented in silos.
 Each giving separate reports from differing sources and master data.
-From our experiences it is this process that many organisations are feeling overwhelmed with.
+From our experience, it is this process that many organisations are feeling overwhelmed with.
 Industry 4.0 is about bringing all of these elements together.

 However, with all of this technological change, it can become easy to forget the most important element of your organisation, the people within it.
 The impact of Industry 4.0 technology will undoubtedly impact the roles and processes for the people employed by a business.
 With the brunt of the impact being placed upon the traditional shop floor workforce.
 Yet, with less need for shop floor staff comes a higher need for more technological roles.
 How an organisation manages this shift in skill sets could potentially be the key in an overall projects success or failure.
 As with any change project, a well planned and executed change management program is essential in achieving success.